Charles Guilloû: Life

-Charles Fleury Bien-aimé Guilloû was born in Philadelphia on July 26, 1813.
+Guilloû was born in Philadelphia, on July 26, 1813.
 His father was Victor Gabriel Guilloû (1776–1841), who had escaped from the French Revolution and fought in the Haitian Revolution.
 His father introduced him to Marquis de Lafayette when he visited the US in 1824.
 Guilloû attended a military academy and then graduated from the University of Pennsylvania medical school in 1836.
 During 1836, he visited his father, who had moved to Cuba to start a sugar plantation after running a dance academy in Philadelphia.

 Exploration

 On February 9, 1837, Guilloû was appointed assistant surgeon for the USS Porpoise in the United States Navy.
 It was one of the ships sent on the United States Exploring Expedition commanded by Charles Wilkes, although it was 1838 before the squadron could depart.
 After a dispute with Cadwalader Ringgold, he was transferred to the USS Peacock.
 He befriended young midshipman William Reynolds, whose journals provide a non-official version of the events of the voyage.
 In December 1839, the squadron headed farther south, and in January 1840 provided the first sighting of the continent of Antarctica by a US Navy ship.
 Guilloû provided a sketch when the Peacock was stuck in the ice.
 They returned to Sydney for repairs, before resuming exploration.

 Wilkes' imperious manner included dismissing many of the officers, leading to further low morale.
 Guilloû attended to sailors injured by frequent floggings.
-In September 1841 the squadron arrived in Honolulu in the Hawaiian Islands to spend the winter.
+In September 1841, the squadron arrived in Honolulu in the Hawaiian Islands to spend the winter.
 The three-year planned time of the voyage was over, and several members requested to leave.
 Wilkes insisted on reading all journals and letters.
 When Guilloû removed some pages from his journal, saying they were of a personal nature, Wilkes suspended Guilloû and prepared charges for various offenses.
 After the Peacock was lost in July 1841 while exploring the Pacific Northwest, Guilloû was shuttled between various ships, officially under arrest.

 On his return in 1842, Guilloû helped organize the Navy's Bureau of Medicine and Surgery under William P. C. Barton.
 He was sentenced to dismissal at the court-martial trials in 1843 related to the Wilkes expedition, but President John Tyler reduced the sentence to a year suspension.
 Guilloû filed seven charges against Wilkes, including questioning his claim to have "discovered" Antarctica.
 Wilkes was found guilty of only one: illegal punishment.
 Wilkes was sentenced to a public reprimand.